 What I hear from Jesus doesn't lead me to want to buy into the system's philosophy.
 But if I openly resist it, I know I might get hurt, perhaps destroyed.

-It seems like no sooner do I get identity of my own that you ask me to hand it over to you, God.
+It seems like no sooner do I get an identity of my own that you ask me to hand it over to you, God.
 I keep hoping that I'll get to do some humble little job, something where you won't pay too much attention to me or make unreasonable demands on me.
 I want to go running in the opposite direction, away from you and your plans for me.

 But then I think, who in the world would I trust to tell me who to be?
 I could borrow from this model and that model, but I don't want to be a clone of anyone else.